andresilva/cask/README.md

 # Cask

-A bitcask inspired key-value store.
+A fast key-value store written in Rust.
+The underlying storage system is a log-structured hash table which is inspired by [bitcask](https://github.com/basho/bitcask/).